 b.
 The CB2 Receptors

 These are expressed as in the immune system and play active roles in the release of cytokines and other immune-based molecules.
 It is the primary site of activity for 2-arachidonoylglycerol (2-AG) and endocannabinoid and CBD, its phytocannabinoids counterpart.
-Although they are not widely distributed as the CB1 receptors, their massive presence in the gastrointestinal system, immune system and spleen have been shown to be responsible for several therapeutic benefits of CBD including energy metabolism, food intake, inflammation, pain management and the regulation of appetite.
 They also play a significant role when it comes to the treatment of epileptic seizures.
 Contrary to what is obtainable in CB1 receptors, information gathered from research has shown that dogs contain about 30 times less binding affinity than in humans and rat populations.
 The extent of its activity is determined by the type of signaling pathways involved and the expression of cell membranes.

 HOW DOES THE ECS AFFECT PET HEALTH?